• Professional healthcare

 Mr. Bolard was hired to launch the entire radiotherapy department from the ground up: planning the physical space, putting the RT team in place and equipping the department with all necessary technology.

 “With all high-end technology and treatment techniques at the linac’s side, we can target the radiation dose very accurately,” Mr. Bolard says.
-“But in many cases, target delineation is the
+“But in many cases, target delineation is the largest uncertainty in the treatment process.
+To increase our confidence in the delineation steps, it was obvious that we should have access to an MRI simulator.

 “La Tour’s administration and clinicians appreciated that MRI is a must-have for modern radiotherapy,” he says.
 “So, they agreed to acquire an MRI scanner – an Ingenia MR-RT – which would be shared between radiology and radiation therapy.”
 The radiotherapy department now offers MR simulation to all patients eligible and anatomies include brain, prostate, rectum, anal cancer, head/neck and gynecological cancers.